Wisconsin Capitol during the COVID-19 pandemic. Photo credit: Nazan Gillie

 Our stories may be republished online or in print under Creative Commons license CC BY-NC-ND 4.0.
 We ask that you edit only for style or to shorten, provide proper attribution and link to our web site.
 Please see our republishing guidelines for use of photos and graphics.

-Melanie Conklin is proud to be a native of the state of Wisconsin, which gave humankind the typewriter, progressivism and deep-fried cheese curds.
+Melanie Conklin was the Wisconsin Examiner's founding Deputy Editor, serving from its launch July 1, 2019, until Feb.
+1, 2022.
+She is proud to be a native of the state of Wisconsin, which gave humankind the typewriter, progressivism and deep-fried cheese curds.
 Her several decades in journalism include political beats and columns at Isthmus newspaper, the Wisconsin State Journal and other publications.
-When not an ink-stained wretch, she served time inside state, local and federal government in communications.
-She is excited to be back at the craft of journalism as Deputy Editor of the Wisconsin Examiner.
+When not an ink-stained wretch, she served time inside state, local and federal government in communications before returning to journalism at the Examiner.
 It’s what she’s loved ever since getting her master’s degree in journalism from the UW-Madison.
 Her family includes one husband, two kids, four dogs and five (or more) chinchillas.